-The function of this committee is to appraise and approve credit applications within the limit set by the Board and review of the quality loans portfolio ensuring adequate loan loss provision are held in line with the prudential guidlines.
+The function of this committee is to appraise and approve credit applications within the limits set by the Board and review of the quality of loans portfolio ensuring adequate loan loss provisions are held in line with the prudential guidelines.
 The committee also oversees and reviews the overall lending policies of the Bank.
 The committee meets as and when need arises.
 Members of this committee are: